-A tournament is required to have official scorers to record all games bowled in the tournament or use a USBC approved automatic scoring device.
+A tournament is required to have official scorers to record all games bowled in the tournament or use an automatic scoring device that meets USBC specifications.

 If a full complement of scorers is not available and the bowlers affected cannot be rescheduled, they may be allowed to record his/her own scores under supervision of tournament management.